-We listed 22 companies that have announced plans to produce e-kerosene.
+We listed 28 companies that have announced their plans to produce e-kerosene.
 We analysed their production capacity based on the information available on their websites and through personal communication.
 For each company, we gathered the planned capacity and timeline, with a focus on 2025 and 2030.
 The e-kerosene total is evaluated by considering the share of e-kerosene for each company on the total production output of a plant.
-Four companies did not include specific numbers for production capacity, they are therefore not part of the total quantification in Table 2.
+In case of doubt or uncertainties, we used the more conservative figures.